14 Fascinating French Language Facts You Probably Didn’t Know

 After the revolution, the government stepped in and decided French would be the common language.

-There are no genuinely French words that use the letter “w:”
+3. There are no genuinely French words that use the letter “w.”

 I know, I know, when you learn the alphabet in the first week of French class, you learn the letter “w.”
-It’s hard to forget, because the letter makes the hilarious sound “doo-bluh-vay.”
+It’s hard to forget that sound!

 But have you noticed the letter “w” doesn’t appear in a single French word?
-There are borrowed words like wagon (the French use it as the normal word for a train car) and western.
+There are borrowed words like wagon (the French use it as the normal word for a train car) and western, but no genuinely French words with a “w.”

-You may be aware that certain words you use in everyday conversation are actually French.
+You may be aware that certain words you use when speaking English are actually French.
 For example, café, bourgeois and hors d’oeuvre.
-(Well, okay, you probably don’t say hors d’oeuvre every day.
-But you get the picture!)

 However, there’s a slew of common words you probably never realized are actually French.